ParryPatel021/ParryPatel021/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Android Mobile Application Developement
+- 🔭 I’m currently working on Android Mobile Application development
-- 🌱 I’m currently learning Kotlin for Android
+- 🌱 I’m currently learning Jetpack Compose, Unit Testing, CI/CD
 - 👯 I’m looking to collaborate on Android Application Development
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...